phreaknik/phonon-network/README.md

 ## Certifying a Card

 Each SafeCard is loaded with a certificate from the GridPlus certificate authority.
-This is nothing more than a signature on the public key of the card (which the card has proven to have) by an ECDSA key pair controlled by GridPlus at the time of card issuance.
+This is nothing more than a signature on the card's identity public key (which the card has proven to have) by an ECDSA key pair controlled by GridPlus at the time of card issuance.
 Once loaded, the cert cannot be modified or removed.

 The cert can be inspected at any time by any user with a card reader.
 It proves that GridPlus issued the card in question and is a prerequisite for most SafeCard-based interactions on the Lattice1.

 > GridPlus certificates are not *required* in the Phonon Network, but they *are* utilized in the data transport layer used by Lattice1 devices, which must first check the certification of a counterparty before creating a secure channel and accepting payment.

-Each phonon represents a non-fungible "packet" of tokens.
-It contains the following data:

-1. **Receiving private key:** at deposit time, each phonon must be sent to a different address.
-The deposit address corresponds to a private key, which is passed between participants in the network as the phonon is spent.
-So long as private keys aren't reused, any counterparty risk (which should be obviated by hardware-enforced rules, but ya know... crypto people) is constrained to the individual phonon
-2. **Network ID:** an identifier (`uint8`) for the network from which this phonon derives.
-A recipient of a phonon should be careful to ensure this id corresponds to the network on which he expects the tokens to exist.
-This id maps to a 32-byte descriptor on the card, which may later be upgraded.
-In the case of Ethereum, this network id maps to a settlement smart contract address (20 bytes)
-3. **Asset ID:** an identifier (`uint16`) for the asset describing this phonon.
-A list of accepted asset ids is stored on-chain.
-In the case of Bitcoin, there is only one asset id (`0`).
-In Ethereum, it corresponds to a token address or id.
-4. **Amount:** the number of tokens (in atomic units).
-Because of ether's units, this must be a `uint256`.

 # Accounting on the Card